Field Guide to the R Mixed Model Wilderness

 P value adjustment: tukey method for comparing a family of 3 estimates

-Or we can also evaluate pairwise comparison
+Or we can also evaluate consecutive pairwise comparison as follows:

 contrast(m2, "consec")